umd-cmsc701/s2024/materials.md

   - Final report 30%
 - Final Exam — 25%

 **Programming languages for homeworks**: As we will see throughout the course, modern computational genomics places a great emphasis on efficiency.
 A very large part of this, of course, is algorithms and data structures, but another important part is the details of how these are implemented and the efficiency of the underlying implementation.
 As a result, it's a requirement that the programming assignments (but not necessarily the final project) be completed in a _compiled_ (and ideally native) programming language.
-Examples of languages that meet this requirement include Rust, Go, Nim, C, C++, Java, Kotlin and Scala.
+Examples of languages that meet this requirement include Rust, Go, Nim, Zig, C, C++, Java, Kotlin and Scala.
 There are, of course, many others, and if you have a desire to use a specific language outside of this list, please just check with me first.
 However, languages like Python and R are not appropriate for the programming assignments we will be doing in the course and shouldn't be used.

 **Late policy**: Assignments that are turned in late will be docked 1% for each hour they are late up to the first 48 hours.
 After 48 hours, late assignments will not be accepted.
 Each student is allowed *one* free late assignment turnin (you can turn the assignment in up to 48 hours late with no penalty).
 However, you must let me know that you are using your free late assignment _when you turn in your assignment_, and the decision is non-revocable (if you decide to use the free late assignment for assignment 1, you can't than request to take the late penalty for 1 and use the late assignment for assignment 2).

 **Regrade policy**: All requests to re-grade, re-check, or re-mark an assignment or exam question **must be made in writing**.
 When the assignment is re-graded, it will be re-checked in its entirety.
 This means that *it is possible to lose points on other problems if they were graded incorrectly or too leniently the first time*.
 Therefore, I urge you to thoroughly consider each regrade request you make.

 ### Absences / scheduling accomodations

   - medical reasons: (Obviously,) If you are exhibiting any symptoms indicative of COVID-19, **please do not attend class in person**.
 Instead get tested (either at the [University health center](https://uhr.umd.edu/coronavirus/return-to-campus/covid-19-testing-information/) or elsewhere).
 Likewise if you believe that you may have been exposed (i.e. have been in close contact for an extended period of time with someone with a confirmed infection), please do not attend class and instead get tested.
 If, for a health-related or medical reason, you will miss two or more consecutive classes, or will miss class on a recurring basis, or were unable to meet a particular academic obligation of this course, I will require a written note from the Student Health Service or a healthcare provider documenting the range of dates for which you were unable to meet your academic obligations.
 This note need not contain any diagnostic information.

   - non-medical reasons: If you will miss any classes or scheduled exams as a result of religious observances, you must submit this information to me, in writing, within the first two weeks of the semester to make necessary accommodations to complete the work that will be missed.
 In this course, this applies mostly to notifying me about expected absences from class.
 The homeworks and projects are assigned far-enough in advance that it is not reasonable that extensions or delays be provided for religious reasons.